 If the student is granted Financial Aid Academic Progress Probation, the student will regain eligibility for financial aid for one term.
 At the end of the term, the student's academic record will be reviewed.
-If the student is now meeting the terms of the Standards of Academic Progress, the student will regain eligibility for financial aid for subsequent terms.
-If the student has still not met the terms of the Standards of Academic Progress but has fulfilled the terms of the Financial Aid Academic Progress Probation, then the student's Financial Aid Academic Progress Probation will be renewed for an additional term and the student will be awarded aid for that term.
-If the student has not fulfilled the terms of the Financial Aid Academic Progress Probation, then the student will lose eligibility for financial aid.
+If the student is now meeting the terms of the SAP, the student will regain eligibility for financial aid for subsequent terms.
+If the student has still not met the terms of the SAP, but has fulfilled the terms of the Financial Aid Academic Progress Probation, then the student's Financial Aid Academic Progress Probation will be renewed for an additional term and the student will be awarded aid for that term.
+If the student has not fulfilled the terms of the Financial Aid Academic Progress Probation, then the student will lose eligibility for federal & institutional financial aid.

 Students who are dismissed or withdrawn from the school are not deemed to be making SAP and are not eligible to receive financial aid.
-The policy on SAP will be disseminated to all newly matriculated students.
-All students will be notified yearly of the SAP policy, which will be published yearly in the Financial Aid Handbook.
+The SAP policy will be disseminated to all newly matriculated students.
+All students will be notified yearly of the SAP policy which will be published in this document and available on PCOM's website at www.pcom.edu/sap

-Doctoral students must achieve a minimum cumulative GPA of 3.0.
+Doctoral students must achieve a minimum cumulative GPA of 70.
 Graduate students must achieve a minimum cumulative GPA of 3.0.
 Graduate Certificate students must achieve a minimum cumulative GPA of 2.0.

 Pharmacy students must achieve a minimum cumulative GPA of 2.0.